gupta-526/cse-datamining/ass2_gupta526_nwana1/README.md

 Assignment: Lab 2
 Name: Niharika Gupta, Marielle Nwana
 Date: February 22, 2017
-Language used: Python
+Language used: Python (3.X)

-To analyze income.csv :
+Edit and transform input datasets to create training sets:

-	run read_input.py first
+	python read_input.py

-	Enter the name of the file i.e. income.csv
-	This would generate a file called transformed_file.csv in the dataset folder
+	-this will generate required transformed files in the dataset folder
-	Then run distance.py

-To analyze iris.csv :
-	run distance.py

-In distance.py :
+Get euclidean distance of all:

+	* for iris dataset:

+	python distance_functions.py

+	- this will generate iris_sym_euclidean.csv file

+	* for income dataset:
-	comment out the parts for the file not being analysed.
+		- comment out the neccesary parts and and uncomment the necessary parts

+		run distance_functions again.

+		python distance_functions.py

+Get classification of k-nearest neighbors:

+	python knn_implementation.py

+	- this will create knn_result_iris.csv and knn_result_income.csv in the output folder

 //work division
 	-distance.py(M)